 For all those people who laughed when I shared that I would not be taking down my Christmas tree or décor for the year, guess who is laughing now??!!!
 ME!!
 I am grinning ear to ear because I don’t have to find the energy or waste my precious energy to decorate my house.
-In the past I would typically wait for a burst of energy to hit in between Halloween and Thanksgiving to prepare my home for Christmas.
-No matter what, I would always be exhausted afterwards and/or have to sacrifice other activities since decorating my home would leave physically wiped out for days or weeks.
+In the past, I would typically wait for a burst of energy to hit between Halloween and Thanksgiving to prepare my home for Christmas.
+No matter what, I would always be exhausted afterward and/or have to sacrifice other activities since decorating my home would leave me physically wiped out for days or weeks.
 But NOT this year!!!!
-My house is ready and so am I!
-There will be no canceling of any plans this holiday season due decorating exhaustion!!!
+My house is ready, and so am I!
+No plans will be canceled this holiday season due to decorating exhaustion!!!

-I have to admit, I was worried that I would get sick of seeing my Christmas tree and décor year round.
-However that was never an issue.
+I have to admit, I was worried that I would get sick of seeing my Christmas tree and décor year-round.
+However, that was never an issue.
 Other than scooting my tree from the living room to the dining room, all other décor remained in their places.
-In September I rearranged my living room furniture and returned the tree to this room as it would no longer block the window that it did before.
-Through out the year I would occasionally turn on the twinkling lights, but for the most part I really didn’t pay much attention to my décor.
-One reason is that unlike my full house transformations of Christmases past, my décor is more minimalistic.
-Another reason is because I spend most of my time at home in my bedroom as it provides my body with the most comfort.
-And finally because I spend most of my “good” days away from home, I never became sick of seeing my holiday decorations.
+In September, I rearranged my living room furniture and returned the tree to this room as it would no longer block the window that it did before.
+Throughout the year, I would occasionally turn on the twinkling lights, but for the most part, I really didn’t pay much attention to my décor.
+One reason is that, unlike my total house transformations of Christmases past, my décor is more minimalistic.
+Another reason is that I spend most of my time at home in my bedroom, which provides my body with the most comfort.
+And finally, because I spend most of my “good” days away from home, I never became sick of seeing my holiday decorations.

-The thing that surprised me the most was that not one person that came into my home outside of the Christmas season had anything negative to say.
-In fact it usually brought a smile to their faces!
-And who cares if the teased about it after they left, doesn’t bother me.
+What surprised me the most was that not one person who came into my home outside of the Christmas season had anything negative to say.
+In fact, it usually brought a smile to their faces!
+And who cares if they teased about it after they left?
+It doesn’t bother me.

-On New Year’s day the year of Christmas will be coming to an end.
-Then I have a decision to make…..
+On New Year’s day, the year of Christmas will be coming to an end.
+Then I have the decision to make…..
 Take it down and go back to worrying about decorating next fall or let Christmas continue for another year…..
 I have hinted to my family that I am considering turning this into the Decade of Christmas!
 Believe it or not, they are on board!!!!
-Maybe I’ll unpack more décor and expand the presence of Christmas throughout my home….
-We shall see…..
+Maybe I’ll unpack more décor and expand the presence of Christmas throughout my home.
+We shall see.
 All I know is that I have no regrets!
 I avoided two instances of being physically worn out for days and weeks by not taking it down and not having to put it back up!

-Maybe you are not ready for a year long Christmas, but there is something that everyone can learn from mine.
+Maybe you are not ready for a year-long Christmas, but there is something that everyone can learn from mine.
 And that is to not worry about living like everybody else!
-There is no law stating that you have to have the inside of your home decorated or undecorated by any date.
+No law states that you must have the inside of your home decorated or undecorated by any date.
 Give your body a break and do what is best for you!
 Maybe that means not decorating at all.
 Only you can decide.
 Chronic illnesses cause so much havoc in our lives, so why would we want to add to the number of days down when we don’t have to.

 Wishing you all a Christmas filled with smiles and gentle hugs,

 My household unanimously voted that this would indeed be the Year of Christmas.
-Today, April 7, 2015 marks the longest amount of time that I have ever left my Christmas tree and décor up.
-So far we have celebrated New Years, my daughter’s birthday, Valentine’s Day, and Easter with twinkling lights and Christmas décor.
+Today, April 7, 2015, marks the longest amount of time that I have ever left my Christmas tree and décor up.
+So far, we have celebrated New Year’s, my daughter’s birthday, Valentine’s Day, and Easter with twinkling lights and Christmas décor.
 The funny thing is that I am still not sick of seeing my tree or decorations!!
-In fact I find that I am enjoying them more and more as each day and month passes!!!!
+In fact, I find that I am enjoying them more and more as each day and month passes!!!!
 I did make one change.
-When the weather warmed up I needed to scoot my tree away from the window that I love to have open when the temps are beautiful.
-My tree was making it difficult to open the window so I pushed it into our dining area.
-Because I have a great room where the living, dining and kitchen are all visible to each other my tree is still visible no matter where I am sitting.
+When the weather warmed up, I needed to scoot my tree away from the window that I love to have open when the temps are beautiful.
+My tree was making it difficult to open the window, so I pushed it into our dining area.
+Because I have a great room where the living, dining, and kitchen are all visible to each other, my tree is still visible no matter where I am sitting.
 And do you know what I am looking forward to the most?
 Not having to put my body through the pain of decorating for Christmas as we near Thanksgiving!
-Knowing that I won’t be knocked down for days or weeks from decorating I have already started making plans that I would not normally have the energy for if I had to overhaul my home for the holiday.
+Knowing that I won’t be knocked down for days or weeks from decorating, I have already started making plans that I would not normally have the energy for if I had to overhaul my home for the holiday.
 Instead of dreading November and December, I am looking forward to spending Thanksgiving day at Disneyland as well as spending an entire week there with my best friend and her family in December.
-So far this has been one of my best years ever, and I feel confident in believing that this year’s holiday season will be the best ever as well!
+So far, this has been one of my best years ever, and I believe this year’s holiday season will be the best ever!
 Be sure to check back later as I will update you through the year on how the Year of Christmas is going and whether or not I want to set fire to my Christmas tree!****

-Many years ago I would transform my home from one holiday to the next in a calculated and timely manner.
-As pain took over my body the set transformation dates as well as the transformations stopped.
-For the past five years I have only decorated for Christmas.
-I have also teased that some year I am just going to leave Christmas up for the entire year.
+Many years ago, I would transform my home from one holiday to the next in a calculated and timely manner.
+As pain took over my body, the set transformation dates and the transformations stopped.
+For the past five years, I have only decorated for Christmas.
+I have also teased that some years I am just going to leave Christmas up for the entire year.

 Well, I think this may be the year.
-So far the longest I have ever left my Christmas tree up for was until Valentines Day.
-I had had surgery right after Christmas and was not up to the task until then.
-Most years I am ready to take the tree down before New Years Day.
+So far, the longest I have ever left my Christmas tree up for was until Valentine’s Day.
+I had surgery right after Christmas and was not up to the task until then.
+Most years, I am ready to take the tree down before New Year’s Day.
 But not this year.
 In fact, my wanting to keep the tree up has nothing to do with how I am physically feeling.
-You see, this Christmas season was the first in many, many years that I wasn’t confined to my bed or couch.
-I was on the go and when I wasn’t I was resting in bed.
+You see, this Christmas season was the first in many years that I wasn’t confined to my bed or couch.
+I was on the go, and when I wasn’t, I was resting in bed.
 I didn’t really have a chance to just relax and enjoy looking at the twinkling lights and ornaments.

 May your days be filled with twinkling lights and gentle hugs,